BroadleafCommerce/PresentationLayer/docs/MigrationTL3.md

   - Targeting Broadleaf common layer
     - There is a Usage.md file in `broadleaf-common-presentation` that explains how create processors that use the Broadleaf common layer for templating.
 The advantage of targeting this API is now the processors are Thymeleaf version agnostic, therefore there's a good chance that when a new version of Thymeleaf is released, Broadleaf can make a `broadleaf-thymeleaf4-presentation` submodule and the processors will still work if the aforementioned dependency is updated to use that new submodule.
   - Targeting Thymeleaf 3 API
     - With this approach you would change the extended class to a Thymeleaf 3 class, implement the needed functionality for the processor and then add that bean to either the `blDialectProcessors` bean or the `blAdminDialectProcessors` bean.
+Alternatively the processor can be component scanned or made as a bean in xml and it will automatically be added to both lists depending on the context in which the beans were created (i.e. if in site then just `blDialectProcessors`, if in core then both, and if in admin then both.
+The exception is if the processor is a `BroadleafProcessor`.
+In that case the prefix specified, `blc` or `blcadmin`, will determine which they get added to and therefore can just be created in core).

 ##### Migrating template resolvers